Category: The Devil’s Playbook

 A Shift in Methodology

 God then sends a powerful wind, a terrifying earthquake, and a blazing fire.
 Elijah naturally expects God to be in the big, loud displays of power, just like the fire he witnessed on Mount Carmel.
-However, the scriptures reveal that God was not in the wind, the earthquake, or the fire.
+But no, God was not in those manifestations this time.

-After the chaos subsided, God spoke through a “gentle whisper” (1 Kings 19:12, NIVUK).
-God was changing His methodology, pointing towards a new covenant where His presence would become an internal reality.
+After the chaos subsided, God spoke through a “gentle whisper” (1 Kings 19:12).
+God was changing His methodology, pointing towards a new covenant where his presence would become an internal reality.
 He was teaching the weary prophet that true authority does not always require a loud, external spectacle.

-We desperately need that same Holy Spirit to navigate our own seasons of despondency.
+We desperately need that same Holy Spirit to help us through our own seasons of despondency.
 Sometimes He will suddenly arrive like a mighty rushing wind to completely shift the atmosphere of our lives.
 At other times, as the famous hymn beautifully asks, we simply need Him to “speak through the earthquake, wind, and fire, O still small voice of calm.”

 The Antidote: Go Back the Way You Came